noedelorme/neg-template/README.md

-# Scratch
+# NEG Template

-NodeJS template to really start from Scratch.
-This build uses NodeJS, Express, EJS, SASS and pure Javascript.
+NodeJS, Express, Gulp template.
+Start cosily a pure Javascript project.
 Gulp is used to watch for file changes, automatically compile scss files, and synchronize the browser.

 ## Usage
 To run the server, just enter the following command.